-Yes, it is true that the hair loss gene can come from your family.
+Yes, the hair loss gene can indeed come from your family.
 Just like many of your features, hair loss is polygenetic and that means that your heritage is determined by an aleatory assortment of genes, from both your immediate and extended family.
 What is important for you to understand is that hereditary baldness doesn’t mean that your hair just starts falling out at a certain age, but that normal hair is gradually replaced by finer, thinner hairs.
 As you get older, the number of hair follicles on your scalp will progressively reduce.
 Therefore, if hair loss generally runs in your family, there is a probability you may experience it too but, at the same time, baldness cannot be predicted just by looking at your family tree.

 A very important factor that needs to be considered is that hair does not breathe from the outside.
 The roots are the living parts, not the entire length, thus they receive the necessary oxygen from the blood in the scalp.
 The only way wigs, hats and other hairpieces can damage your hair is if they are too tight and put excessive tension on the hair.
 Therefore, you are not damaging your hair’s health if you accessorize your outfits, as hairpieces will never lead to baldness.

 Even though the hair gets its oxygen from the blood that flows in the scalp, the blood circulation does not have any influence on hair growth.
-Therefore, do not let yourself be fooled by mysterious exercises that asks you to stand on your head for a long period or magical massages that promise to bring your hair back.
+Therefore, do not let yourself be fooled by mysterious exercises that ask you to stand on your head for a long period of magical massages that promise to bring your hair back.
 Only medical treatments can help you cope with losing your hair.
 Nevertheless, too much combing or brushing may cause serious injury, which can lead to hair loss.

 4. Medicines can make the hair grow back

-At this moment, there are only two hair loss medicines approved in the UK, topical minoxidil (Regaine) - for men and women and finasteride (Propecia) for men only, their main effect is to slow down or stop hair loss, but they cannot make the hair grow back.
-Therefore, you should always be alert with mysterious medicines that promise to have an extraordinary effect on your hair growth.
+At this moment, there are only two hair loss medicines approved in the UK, topical minoxidil (Regaine) - for men and women and Finasteride (Propecia) for men only, their main effect is to slow down or stop hair loss, but they cannot make the hair grow back.
+Therefore, you should always be alert to mysterious medicines that promise to have an extraordinary effect on your hair growth.

-All these rumours can help you understand that there are only few things you can do to avoid permanent hair loss.
+All these rumours can help you understand that there are only a few things you can do to avoid permanent hair loss.
 Nevertheless, preventing or stopping hair from falling is something you can work on and it can be easier than trying to replace it once it is gone.
 Be an active reader every time you stumble across miracle cures for hair loss, because most of them are probably too good to be true.
 You can always talk to us if you are interested in more information or seek our help if you feel that you may have a problem with hair loss.